Fixed point math routines

 al_fixatan

-This function finds the inverse tangent of a value using a lookup table.
+table.
 The input must be a fixed point value.
-The inverse tangent is the value whose tangent is x.
+The inverse tangent is the

 Example:

-al_fixed result;
+al_fixed result

 /* Sets result to binary angle 13. */

-result = al_fixatan(al_ftofix(0.326));
+= al_fixatan(al_ftofix(0.326)); result

 Return value: Returns the inverse tangent of a fixed point value, measured as a fixed point binary format angle.